8AHP/AlgoVis/README.md

 - **Interactive Grid:** Click to place walls, set start points, and define targets.
 - **Path Reconstruction:** Automatically traces and highlights the shortest path once the target is found.
 - **Modular Architecture:** Cleanly separated concerns across multiple files for maintainability and scalability.
+- **Automatic Maze Generation:** the "MAZE" button instantly generate a perfect, solvable maze using the Recursive Backtracker algorithm.

 ## Architecture